automl/SMAC3/doc/manual.rst

 We start the optimization loop and set the maximum number of iterations to 999.

-Initernally SMAC keeps track of the number of algorithm calls and the remaining time budget via a stats object.
+Internally SMAC keeps track of the number of algorithm calls and the remaining time budget via a Stats object.

-After successful execution of the optimization loop the stats opject outputs the result of the loop.
+After successful execution of the optimization loop the Stats object outputs the result of the loop.

 We can directly access the incumbent configuration which is stored in the SMAC object and print it to the terminal (line 75).